jharishav99/Dominant-Color-Extraction/README.md

 # Dominant-Color-Extraction
-Dominant Color Extraction for Image Segmentation
+Dominant Color Extraction for Image Segmentation.

 Image Segmentation
 Segmentation partitions an image into regions having similar visual appearance corresponding to parts of objects